FAQ's (Frequently Asked Questions)

 A: The charts below give an overview of the entire curricular process and the timelines by which proposals must be approved by all constituencies to meet student registration needs.
 In essence, the proposal approval process must start approximately one year prior to implementation.
 For example, if a sponsor wishes to implement a new course at the start of an academic year, the proposal must have been approved by the UCC at the December UCC meeting (at the very latest) of the previous academic year.
 If a proposal does not meet a deadline, the proposal will still be reviewed by the UCC; however, the proposal will be implemented at the subsequent registration cycle.
-Please be aware that program proposals that require Council of Trustees and Board of Governors approval may require even more time to be implemented.
+Please be aware that program proposals that require Council of Trustees and Chancellor's approval may require even more time to be implemented.
 Lastly, if a proposal is delayed at any point during the approval process by one of the various committees (e.g. a proposal is tabled by a college council so that clarification of an issue can be addressed), additional time may be required for the proposal to complete the approval process.

 Upon approval by the UCC, proposals will be presented to Forum as information items or for approval as appropriate.
 Upon review and/or approval at Forum, proposals will be routed to the